Proposing a New Program

 An overview of the program proposal process can be found below.

-For faculty considering creating a study abroad program, the first step is to complete a background questionnaire.
+For faculty considering creating a study away program, the first step is to complete a background questionnaire.

 Step 1: Complete the Background Questionnaire